RedHatInsights/insights-ingress-go/README.md

 # Insights Ingress

-Ingress is designed to receive payloads from clients and distribute them via a Kafka message queue to other platform services.
+Ingress is a Go service that receives file upload payloads from clients and distributes them via a Kafka message queue to other platform services.
+It stages uploads to S3-compatible object storage (or local filesystem) and announces them to downstream consumers.

 ## Details